isabellaszalay/BIS015L_final_project_Szalay/README.md

 ## Exploratory_age_analysis

-  This file explores how old should you be to be more profitable and maximise your chances of being a billionaire.
+  This file explores how old should you be to be more profitable and maximize your chances of being a billionaire.

 ## Analysis_of_country

+  This file does many different location analyses of billionaires and companies to show the optimum locations

 ## Shinyapp_NPM

+  Our app explores the sales/profits ratio, or rather the net profit margin of the top 100 companies.

+  In addition to this displayed relationship, the App allows for you to select for the top 10 countries as well as changing the size of the points on the graph.